Enrique1987/databricks/03_01_Generative_AI_Engineer_Associate/01_Generative_AI_Fundamentals.md

 - Fundation Model: Large ML model trained on vast amount of data fine-tuned for more specific language understanding and generation task.

-## 02 Databricks Generative AI and NLP.
+## 02 Databricks Generative AI and NLP

 Some useful NLP definitions